 All of these ensembles share the same audition process.
 You will be selected for ensembles based on your eligibility, commitment, and skill level.
-Auditions for the Fall 2017 semester are now open!
+Auditions for the Fall 2017 semester have closed!
 Click on the Audition button above and follow the instructions there to sign up for an audition, or click HERE to find out more information about auditioning and the events we offer during Orientation Week.

 The Cornell University Chorale is a mixed voice choir of over 100 singers that focuses on the developing each individual's vocal technique and musicianship.
 Members learn crucial skills that enable them to pursue in a lifetime of musical exploration.
 The group is comprised of both Cornell students and Ithaca residents, allowing members to meet members of their local community.

 The Cornell University Glee Club (TTBB) is one of our two flagship groups, and a premier touring ensemble.
 It boasts a history of nearly 150 years of brotherhood and musical excellence.
 The group performs regularly on campus, sings for major university events, and embarks on domestic or international tours every year.
 The Glee Club frequently collaborates with the Chorus to explore SATB repertoire.